 Prohibition in Idaho had a promising future at first.
-Idahoans had long supported temperance.
+People had long supported temperance.
 They had approved state-wide prohibition in 1916.
 They then ratified National Prohibition.
 It began in 1920.

 People widely thought that Prohibiting would have good effects.
-It would reduce crime, improve health, and decrease violence.
+It would reduce crime.
+Would improve health and decrease violence.
 And it would raise morality, promote prosperity, and protect young people.

-There was strong temperance sentiment in the state.
+There were strong temperance beliefs in the state.
 So supporters argued that the law would almost enforce itself.
 It soon became clear how very wrong they were.

-Many thought it illegitimate to prohibit drinking.
+Many thought it wasn’t right to prohibit drinking.
 For some, such as French, Italians, Jews and others, alcohol was part of their culture.
 Indeed, to a large degree, Prohibition was part of a cultural war against those who were thought “foreign.”